-- Teleconference of in-person meetings are now offered to all sponsors of a disapproved IDE within ten days of the decision.
+- Teleconference of in-person meetings is now offered to all sponsors of a disapproved IDE within ten days of the decision.

-- Overall, there was a 50% increase in the number of Early Feasibility Study (EFS) submissions for the first nine months of FY 2015 when compared to FY 2013.
-Skodacek urged device makers to take advantage of this offering and noted there are no costs or user fees association with it.
+- Overall, there was a 50% increase in the number of Early Feasibility Study (EFS) submissions for the first nine months of FY 2015.
+When compared to FY 2013.
+Skodacek urged device makers to take advantage of this offering.
+Noted there are no costs or user fees associated with it.